Ohio Nurse Practice Act (2 Hours)

 The Ohio Nurse Practice Act defined the scope of practice for nurses in Chapter 4723 of the Ohio Revised Code and established the Ohio Board of Nursing.
 The Board of Nursing is responsible for the administration and enforcement of the Nurse Practice Act.
 This responsibility is accomplished through Section 4723 of the Ohio Administrative Code (OAC).
 The OAC are the rules written by the Ohio Board of Nursing in accordance with the Ohio Nurse Practice Act.

 Chapters 1 through 27 of the OAC contain the rules and regulations for all aspects of nursing practice in the state of Ohio.
-It sets forth the standards of competent nursing practice and standards for promoting patient safety.
+The OAC sets forth the standards of competent nursing practice and standards for promoting patient safety.
 By so doing, OAC 4723 fulfills the mission of the Board of Nursing to actively safeguard the health of the public through the effective regulation of nursing care.
 It is the responsibility of all nurses in the state of Ohio to be familiar with and to abide by these laws and rules.

 REFERENCES